K-Beauty Business Strategy: Elleven Corp's $75M Transformation Journey

 In his early twenties, Baek was active in a scooter club.
 He noticed a specific demand for LED accessories and began coordinating group buys to fulfill it.
 This was his first "real-world" MBA.
 He learned the two most important laws of commerce: identifying a localized pain point and managing a supply chain to meet it.

 By 2014, Baek entered the cosmetics distribution sector during the peak of the K-Beauty boom in China.
 While many were focused on the immediate profits of exporting, Baek was a "student of the market."
-He watched brands rise and fall, concluding that distribution alone was a race to the bottom.
+He observed brands rise and fall, concluding that distribution alone was a race to the bottom.
 To build lasting value, he needed to transition from a distributor to a Brand Builder.

 Stage 1: The "Niche Moat" Strategy (2018–2020)